 Business networking in the wedding industry is an effective and low-cost marketing method for developing sales opportunities and contacts, based on referrals and introductions.
 It is not just an exercise in collecting business cards!
 The wedding industry relies heavily on word of mouth and referrals, so networking and getting your brand and business out there is particularly important.

-Usually face to face networking groups are the preferred option, but with websites such as LinkedIn now available, networking can also be achieved online.
+Usually, face to face networking groups are the preferred option, but with websites such as LinkedIn now available, networking can now also be achieved online.